Piers Morgan Wants To Be Donald Trump’s Next Chief Of Staff

 — Piers Morgan (@piersmorgan) December 11, 2018

 Morgan continued his application with a list of ten reasons why he is suitable for the job, including his focus on getting more media coverage for his achievements.
-He also claimed that he would be an excellent ear for his tweets before actually posting them, noting that he has an affinity for the social media platform as well and suffers a similar fate as the President does sometimes with of his own tweets.
+He also claimed that he would be an excellent ear for his tweets before actually posting them, noting that he has an affinity for the social media platform as well — and suffers a similar fate as the president sometimes does with regards to his own tweets.

-And while the inaugural Celebrity Apprentice winner has at times been critical of the president, he explained that it has always been “with respect, not abuse,” and that if he was in the Chief of Staff position, he would not be afraid to look the president in the eye and tell him “when you’re being an idiot.”
+And while the inaugural Celebrity Apprentice champion has at times been critical of the president, he explained that it has always been “with respect, not abuse,” and that if he was offered the Chief of Staff position, he would not be afraid to look the president in the eye and tell him “when you’re being an idiot.”

 Morgan finished his piece by alerting the president that he has immediate availability for an interview for the position.